Maverick999/GettingandCleaningProject/README.md

 # GettingandCleaningProject
 ## Introduction

-The following tidy dataset was generated from the "Human Activity Recognition Using Smartphones Dataset," Version 1.0, which was created by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto (see License below).
+The tidy dataset in the repository was generated from the "Human Activity Recognition Using Smartphones Dataset," Version 1.0, which was created by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto (see License below).

+##Goals
+The purpose for creating the tidy dataset was to achieve the following goals:
+- Merge the training and the test sets to create one data set.
+- Extract only the measurements on the mean and standard deviation for each measurement.
+- Use descriptive activity names to name the activities in the data set
+- Appropriately label the data set with descriptive variable names.
+- From the data set in the previous step, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 According the readme document contained in the raw dataset, 30 volunteers between the ages of 19 and 48 performed six activities,  (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, researchers captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The obtained dataset was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.